papermerge/documentation/docs/user/search.md

 By default, {{extra.project}} returns only documents which contain all words typed in the search bar.
-However, {{extra.project}} also offers addional search syntax if you want to drill down the results further.
+However, {{extra.project}} also offers additional search syntax if you want to drill down the results further.